-I love cilantro, but typically use it in small amounts.
-So in an attempt to prevent the remaining bunch from going to waste, I made this pesto recipe using cilantro instead of traditional basil.
+I love parsley and cilantro, but typically use it in small amounts.
+So in an attempt to prevent the remaining bunch from going to waste, I made this pesto recipe using either pesto or cilantro instead of traditional basil.
 The outcome is super delish!
 I use Manitoba grown garlic from the St. Norbert Farmer’s Market which adds huge flavour to this sauce.
 I make sure to buy some at the end of the season so I can enjoy it all winter long.
 If you choose to do the same just make sure you store the garlic upside down in a cool dry place.
 This garlic provides amazing flavour to this pesto sauce.
 This sauce is really versatile, providing a number of ways to enjoy it.

 A few ways are:

 - On your classic breakfast toast with a poached egg.

 - As a dressing on cold or hot pasta salad.

 - As a marinade for chicken, beef or fish.